-A NIHAC employee performs a complete walk-through of the facility each day.
-This daily visual inspection involves looking for tank/piping damage or leakage, or stained or discolored soils.
+NIHAC employees perform undocumented walk-throughs of their workspace each day.
+These daily visual observations involve looking for tank/piping damage or leakage or stained or discolored soils.
 If there is an issue, the Facility Manager will be notified.

 3.7.2 Monthly Inspection